pauloacs/DeepCFD/README.md

 Trying to apply deep learning to cfd...

-Image based with data from openfoam
+Image based with data from openfoam.

 Source: https://github.com/IllusoryTime/Image-Based-CFD-Using-Deep-Learning

 ------------------------------------------------------------------------------------------------------------------------------------